 - View dashboards: You can find your dashboards in both New Relic Infrastructure and in New Relic One.
 For details, see Integration dashboards.

 - Query data: You can run custom queries and charts of your integration data.
 For more information, see Query New Relic data.

 - Create alert conditions: See Alert conditions.

-- Learn more about an integration's data: See the documentation for cloud integrations and on-host integrations.
+- Learn more about what metrics and inventory data an integration reports: See an integration's documentation: cloud integrations and on-host integrations.